yazanabdulhafez/reading-notes/read16.md

 ### Request Matching for Dispatch and Authorization

-* WebSecurityConfigurerAdapteris A security filter chain has a request matcher used to decide whether to apply it to an HTTP request.
+* WebSecurityConfigurerAdapter its a security filter chain has a request matcher used to decide whether to apply it to an HTTP request.

 * In a filter chain, you can have more fine-grained control of authorization by setting additional matchers in the HttpSecurity configurer.

 ### Combining Application Security Rules with Actuator Rules

-* When you add actuater to a secure applicationthen you can get an additional filter chain that applies only to the actuator endpoints.
+* When you add actuater to a secure an application then you can get an additional filter chain that applies only to the actuator endpoints.

 * If you want your application security rules to apply to the actuator endpoints, you can add a filter chain that is ordered earlier than the actuator one and that has a request matcher that includes all actuator endpoints.